Germany

 - German federal funding frameworks are severely lacking in terms of transparency and public scrutiny.
 Selection processes, precise amounts, project evaluations, and sometimes partner organizations are not made publicly available.

 - Precise amounts are only available for Israeli NGOs, which are required by law to report to the Israeli Registrar of Non-Profits.
-According to reports submitted by Israeli NGOs, in 2016-2017 alone, approximately €7 million of German taxpayer money was allocated to 26 Israeli NGOs;1 46% of this went to organizations that promote BDS and/or “one-state” visions.
+In 2020-2021, approximately €4.5 million of German taxpayer money was allocated to 26 Israeli NGOs.

 Double-Dipping